 Luxury Estate Grand Prix is a two stage format competition.
-To be eligible to participate a candidate may be an individual with relevant knowledge of residential designs (architect, engineer, designer, student, etc.) or a team consisting of cross-disciplinary individuals, or an organization (civil engineering company, home design company etc.).
-Client who are accredited by 1Habitat1 Mortgage Consultants and partner.
+To be eligible to participate a candidate may be an individual with relevant knowledge of residential designs (architect, engineer, designer, student, etc.) or a team consisting of cross-disciplinary individuals, or an organisation (civil engineering company, home design company etc.).
+Exibitors who are accredited by 1Habitat1 Mortgage Consultants and partner.
 Candidature is accepted regardless of location (worldwide).

-- Excluded for participation is anyone that is a member of the judging panel
+- Excluded from participation is anyone that is a member of the judging panel

-- Anyone related or has a close relation with a member of the judging panel
+- Anyone related or has a close relationship with a member of the judging panel

 Interested parties must submit their application before the due date that is announced on the website.
 Submission is performed online at the competition site following the guidelines for submitting an application.
 Elements that must be taken into consideration include:

 - Each participant submitting an application should present their design concept in a PDF with the design board presented in such a manner to be clear, readily readable, illustrated in a clear and succinct manner for the panel to be able to understand the drivers behind the proposal.

 - The digital board must be in landscape format along with the PDF file of no more that 10 MB.
 All files should include the specific identifying PayPal registration receipt number without the # provided upon the registration process.

 - Each file should be anonymous and only include the user registration receipt number

 - 3 publicity images should be included.
 The images should be identified as an online gallery resource for publicity and be representative of the design concept.
 The publicity image can be used if so desired by the competition organiser in the printed and electronic media.